Kelsus/context-police/README.md

 # context-police

-Intercepts automatic context compaction in Claude Code and gives you control over it before it happens.
+Intercepts automatic context compaction in Claude Code and gives you control before it happens.

 ## The problem

-Claude Code silently compacts the conversation when context approaches the 200k token limit.
-You have no say in when or how this happens.
+Claude Code can compact the conversation automatically when context approaches the limit.
+Without intervention, this can happen at a bad moment and with default summarization.

 ## What this does

-- **Blocks** automatic compaction from happening silently
-- **Notifies** you via desktop notification (macOS / Linux)
+- Hooks into `PreCompact` with matcher `auto`
+- Shows an interactive terminal menu before compaction proceeds
-- Lets you run `/compact focus on X` manually to control what gets preserved
+- Lets you choose to block, allow, or abort
+- Falls back to desktop notification + block in headless mode

 ## Install